miguelsalesvieira/solid-flow/README.md

 ```

 you should now be able to check it out on your [localhost](http://127.0.0.1:3000/).
 You can use the examples as a template for development.

+## Credits

+Credits go to [Product Dock](https://productdock.com/) by giving the means to be able to build this project.